Project to support the parliamentary administration

 Visit to Bern of the Mongolian Parliament’s evaluations working group (October 2018)

-Mission of Swiss Parliament’s Parliamentary Control of the Administration (PCA) at the secretariat of the Mongolian Parliament responsible for evaluations (April 2019)
+Mission of the Swiss Parliament’s Parliamentary Control of the Administration (PCA at the Mongolian Parliament's department for monitoring and evaluations (September 2023)